During peak season, there are 2,468 sites located within 13 campgrounds offering a variety of services.

 - There is no Internet/Wi-Fi Access

-- On-site payment accepted: Visa, MasterCard, American Express, Debit, Traveller’s Cheque or Cash.
+- Payment accepted: Visa, MasterCard, American Express, Debit, Traveller’s Cheque or Cash.

 - After hours, please refer to signage in kiosk window.